 Javi says that he and Kail have a lot of things to “address.”
 (Yup…like those “Divorce Party” invites!)
 He tells Kail that he hasn’t felt like a priority since he left to save the world and she’s basically like, yeah…well…

-Kail reminds her husband that, even before he left and she had a miscarriage that he acted like a total dick about, they were fighting like Jenelle and Leah over the last benzo.
+Kail reminds her husband that, even before he left and she had a miscarriage that he acted like a total dick about, they were fighting.
 Javi says that if he’s just going to come back home and he’s going to get the shaft from Kail while she’s off chasing her dreams in New York, they might as well sign the divorce papers now so he can join Jeremy and Corey in the ‘Teen Mom 2’ ex-hubby clubby.

 Meanwhile, Jenelle, Lurch and the kids are motoring their way around the Lake of Broken Dreams.
 The kids look miserable, while Jenelle is busy Twittering about how great of a day everyone is having.
 Kaiser is screaming again, and Jenelle tells him to hush-up so he doesn’t scare the fish.